Teal-Insights/ccdr-explorer-client/README.md

-# Nature Finance RAG client for working with IMF climate development reports
+# Nature Finance RAG client for working with World Bank climate development reports

-This is the application layer for a web app for AI-powered semantic search over the International Monetary Fund's climate change development reports (CCDRs).
+This is the application layer for a web app for AI-powered semantic search over the World Bank's climate change development reports (CCDRs).
 It is built on the [FastAPI, Jinja2, PostgreSQL Webapp Template](https://github.com/Promptly-Technologies-LLC/fastapi-jinja2-postgres-webapp) and is meant to be used with the (Nature Finance RAG Database and API)[https://github.com/Teal-Insights/nature-finance-rag-api] as the data storage and retrieval layer.

 ## Getting Started